In 2018 we are introducing BJGT membership – click for details.

 Players may withdraw from events up to five days before the competition and receive a refund or credit note.

-Withdrawal later than five days before and the entry fee is forfeited.
+Withdrawal later than five days before will mean that the entry fee is forfeited.

 All entries fees will be refunded or carried over to a future tournament.